 Philipstown became part of the new 91st State Assembly District, represented in Albany by Vincent Leibell.
 The town had been part of the assembly district represented by George Pataki.

 Mayor Roger Chirico dismissed a rumor that the duties of the Cold Spring Police Department would be turned over to the New York State Police.

 After 30 years of silence, the church bell at the South Highland Methodist Church rang again after being repaired.

 Frank Eaton, the owner of Eaton Funeral Home in Cold Spring for the past 24 years, and a former deputy mayor, died at age 72.

 Anthony Phillips announced he would run for mayor of Cold Spring.

 Michael Bowman and Vincent Cimino were named Cold Spring Firefighters of the Year.

 The Garrison Board of Education entered into mediation with the school’s teachers to settle an impasse over a new contract.
 Before the board’s Jan.
 30 meeting, teachers, staff and parents lined the hall outside the school library in silent protest.

 Burke Catholic, ranked No. 4 in the state in Class B, handed the Haldane girls’ basketball team its first loss of the season, 59-45.
 The Blue Devils (13-1) were ranked No. 5 in the state in Class C.

 Guinan’s Country Store on Garrison’s Landing closed on Jan.
 31.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.